Friday, Sept. 15

 .

 There was a brief downpour while we were inside the castle.
-But by the time we went outside, the sun was out again.
+But

 In Shimabara, a typical Japanese cemetery